renesas/azure-rtos/README.md

 ## For development phase
 * Getting started for Azure RTOS using Smart Configurator in e2 studio
 * You can configure any settings: cpu board = any
-* same contents on both of Renesas website and YouTube/bilibili
+* Same contents on both of Renesas website and YouTube/bilibili
   * en
     * https://www.renesas.com/jp/en/video/getting-started-azure-rtos-using-smart-configurator-e2-studio
     * https://www.youtube.com/watch?v=97C1stpNFig